brobuck87/UX-coding-challenge/README.md

 The completed pages should closely resemble the prototype's design and functionality.

-- The pages needs to be responsive (sign-in page and successfully signed-in page).
+- The pages need to be responsive (sign-in page and successfully signed-in page).
 - The sign-up box needs to be horizontally and vertically centered on the page.
 - Simple form validation, both email and password are required in order for the form to be submitted.
   - Form validation upon submission (required)